VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

 \paragraph{Experimental Setup} For all correspondence tasks in this section, we follow the methodology of \citet{fu2025hiddenplainsightvlms} and add Chain-of-Thought (CoT) evaluation to study the effect of textual reasoning on inherently vision-heavy tasks.
 We frame the problem as a multiple-choice visual question answering (MC-VQA) task.
-We evaluate VLMs in three setups: 1) MC-VQA with Direct Answer, 2) MC-VQA with Chain-of-Thought (CoT), and 3) Representation Probing as shown in Figure \ref{fig:overview}.
+We evaluate VLMs in three setups: 1) MC-VQA with Direct Answer, 2) MC-VQA with CoT, and 3) Representation Probing as shown in Figure \ref{fig:overview}.
 For MC-VQA, we present a VLM with two images and prompt it to find a point in the second image that matches a reference point in the first image.
 We annotate the reference point with ``REF'' and different regions in the second image with the four options (``A'', ``B'', ``C'', and ``D'').
-For Direct, we prepend \textit{``The correct answer is ''} to the assistant response and directly generate the answer.
+For Direct, we prepend \textit{``The correct answer is (''} to the assistant response and directly generate the answer.
 This is the setup explored by \citet{fu2025hiddenplainsightvlms, liu2025visual}, which requires the VLM to complete the task entirely through non-verbal reasoning in a single forward pass.
 In our work, we also test Chain-of-Thought, which not only allows VLMs to reason through text but also allows them to attend to the visual tokens multiple times before generating the answer.
 We append \textit{``Think step by step before choosing an option.''} to the original prompt.
+We impose no output-format constraints on the VLM, thereby avoiding the diversion of model capacity from the correspondence task to format compliance.
+Instead, we use Qwen3-8B to extract the selected answer option from the VLM’s free-form response.
 We use the default sampling parameters for all VLMs.
 In the Representation Probing setup, we define a square region of $30\times30$ pixels for each point of interest and extract the corresponding visual tokens.
 For each layer, we compute the similarity between the hidden representations of the ``REF'' point in the first image and those of the four options in the second image.
 A sample is considered correct if the ground-truth option has the highest similarity.
 Since each region maps to multiple tokens, we use the MaxSim operator \citep{maxsim} instead of cosine similarity, which requires a lossy pooling step.